Scottish Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-Lexsure’s COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
+Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for property lawyers.
 It is supported by PI insurers such as AmTrust.
 It is a unique risk management tool.

-This software is the only way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Scottish Building Society’s changes.
-While using the software is not a condition for acceptance on the Scottish Building Society panel, demonstrating you can remain up to date with Scottish Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel status.
+This software assists the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Scottish Building Society’s changes.
+Notwithstanding that utilising the tool is not a prerequisite for Scottish Building Society , demonstrating you can remain up to date with Scottish Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, protect your firm’s panel status.

-The system creates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, results in reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by Scottish Building Society